San Pablo Villa de Mitla: Town

-The museum remains closed, supposedly for remodeling.
 Discussions about the fate of the museum and its collection resurfaced in June 2009, when a group of Mitla residents petitioned INAH for the return of at least thirty percent of the museum's collection.

-Meanwhile, the formal investigation is ongoing, as the site is being used as a restaurant and inn.
+The museum reopened in August 2023.

 Mitla archeological site

 The main attraction is the ruins of the pre-Hispanic city of Mitla, which is best known for its buildings decorated with mosaics of small flat stones that fit together to create designs, especially fretwork.
 The Mitla is the second most visited archeological zone in the state of Oaxaca.
 Most of the town's economy is based on tourism to the site, being filled with restaurants, small hotels and shops selling handcrafts and mezcal.
 However, many residents here feel that the area is not promoted sufficiently by the government.
 Government sources say that the number of visitors coming to the site is increasing.
 Most visitors are Mexican nationals who come during the weekends from the neighboring states of Puebla and Veracruz.
 Most foreign visitors are from Europe.
 Approximately 500 people a day come to Mitla to visit.